fengxia41103/myblog/content/workspace/openstack/juju_cloud_bootstrap.md

     <figcaption>Screencast of juju bootstraping a cloud environment</figcaption>
 </figure>

-Through research I want to learn about its process, internal mechanism, how this command triggers off other juju components, what is the minimum take to simulate a successful bootstrap, and if things go south, what is the minimum to simulate a clean state so we can run _juju bootstrap_ again as if from scratch.
-This last point is particuarly useful for development and troubleshooting.

 First thing first, if we have create a cloud or are using a stock cloud type: